annmuor/btc-vpn/README.md

 - Uses HTTP + WebSocket as a transport layer
 - Encrypts everything in AES (CFB mode, IVs are provided on the start)
 - Provides fake messages to bypass traffic pattern detection
 - Works with tun (Linux).
-Make OS X example on your own please
+Code OS X example on your own please.
+Utun [code sample](https://gist.github.com/whiler/295113850bd55ed4f4bf898124abe4a8)

 ## Client